H. Verhage – Cincinnati Ohio

 Our medium sapphire blue, blob top pony soda water bottle is embossed ‘H. VERHAGE’ (1st line arch) over the word ‘CINCINNATI’ (2nd line horizontal) and ‘OHIO’ (3rd line flush right horizontal).
 The reverse side is embossed ‘THIS BOTTLE IS NEVER SOLD’ in two horizontal lines.
 The bottle dimensions are 7 ½ tall x 2 9/16 wide and 3 ½ wide at the shoulder.
 The bottle is hand-blown in a two-leaf mold and has an improved pontil with an applied mouth intended for a cork stopper.
-The soda bottle was ordered somewhere in the early 1860s by Henry Verhage who at that time was a mineral water manufacturer.
-The glass house is unknown.
+The soda bottle was ordered somewhere in the early 1860s by Henry Verhage, who was a mineral water manufacturer.
+The glasshouse is unknown.

-There are variations of our subject bottle that represent different production runs, partnerships, and glass house markings during the time Henry Verhage was in the mineral water business.
+There are variations of our subject bottle that represent different production runs, partnerships, and glasshouse markings when Henry Verhage was in the mineral water business.
 Please reference the accompanying support pictures.

-When Henry Verhage died on January 10, 1897, he was 65 years old and was one of the wealthiest and most respected citizens of Cincinnati.
-Verhage was born in Hanover, Germany in 1830 and came to the United States when he was just a teen.
+When Henry Verhage died on January 10, 1897, he was 65 years old and one of Cincinnati’s wealthiest and most respected citizens.
+Verhage was born in Hanover, Germany, in 1830 and came to the United States when he was just a teen.

-Thomas M. Rutherford, was among the first mineral water manufacturers in Cincinnati, founding his business in 1845, which was eventually passed on to his son John.
-Brothers George and John Postel, founded another mineral water business at the northeast corner of Lodge Alley and Gano between Walnut and Vine Streets.
+Thomas M. Rutherford was among the first mineral water manufacturers in Cincinnati, founding his business in 1845, which was eventually passed on to his son John.
+Brothers George and John Postel founded another mineral water business at the northeast corner of Lodge Alley and Gano between Walnut and Vine Streets.
 They were at that location for almost ten years.
-In 1856, the Postels sold out to Frederick Goosmann who was using his own equipment to make his mineral water and root beer.
+In 1856, the Postels sold out to Frederick Goosmann, who used his equipment to make his mineral water and root beer.
 In 1859, Henry Verhage joined Frederick Goosmann in his mineral water business at 65 Gano Street, but Frederick sold out to Henry in 1860.

 See our museum example of a Goosmann & Verhage Mineral Water